GavinSC34/Bushfire-Protection-System/README.md

 <b>Wind:</b> you should be aware of your most likely wind direction for bush fire.
 Gale-force hot winds, which way do they come?
 What’s affecting the direction?
 Valleys, trees, vegetation?
 That side of your house may need more water.
 If you get the chance, set up a sprinkler next high fire danger day and see what it does.
 Think about wind carrying your water spray away from where it will be effective.
 How long will it take to dry that side of your house if you do spray it?
 How long does it take to wet it down?

 <b>Smoke:</b> isn’t going to burn your house down, but is a warning and thus a trigger for your system.
 You can have intense smoke from kilometres away, think about how that might work.
 Really intense pungent smoke is usually an indication that a fire is on top of you.
 If you have limited water, that should be your trigger.
-I used a beekeeper’s smoker to calibrate my system.
+You might use a beekeeper’s smoker to calibrate my system.

 <b>Embers:</b> the peril of eucalyptus forests.
 Consider your house from top to bottom.
-I have a Colourbond roof and vertical board walls.
-I have a fine mesh gutter guard in all the buildings’ gutters – for keeping leaves and embers out of my gutters and also to keep leaves out of my water tanks.
-To cool the boards and windows I have a fine mist line high up the walls and running all the way around the house.
+The example situation has a Colourbond roof and vertical board walls.
+There is a fine mesh gutter guard in all the buildings’ gutters – for keeping leaves and embers out of the gutters and also to keep leaves out of the water tanks.
+To cool the boards and windows there ise a fine mist line high up the walls and running all the way around the house.
 This also serves to add to the accumulated water at the foot of the walls, because that is where smouldering or even burning leaves will gather.
-Further out, I have the heavy duty sprinklers spraying in an arc to saturate the closer trees, shrubs, lawns and walkways.
+Further out, there are the heavy duty sprinklers spraying in an arc to saturate the closer trees, shrubs, lawns and walkways.

 <b>Radiant heat:</b> what fuel is near the house?
 Remove flammable trees or have enough water and spray power to wet them down.
 Imagine your favourite gums on fire, up their bark and in their crowns.
 Don’t have an avenue of such trees around your house, particularly on the fire weather side, separated trees are better.
 Look at the trees for wind protection (needed) and trees as fuel (a problem).
 It’s a tricky balance that has to be addressed.
 Also look at adjacent sheds or buildings.
 Can they catch alight?
 Look to your windows, how might they be affected?

 <b>Flame:</b> is what we are trying to avoid.
 Wet, cool surfaces don’t burn.
 However the extremes of bushfires make it hard to plan for a fire sequence.
 It might be ember attack, then fire front, then ember attack for hours following.
 It might be fire front first!
 Your system has to cope with the possibilities.

-Mine is set up to spray a sequence of a minute each, heavy sprinkler, then mist line, then next heavy sprinkler, then next mist line, working around the house.
-I checked it out on a high fire danger day with high winds and everything around the house looked flooded.
-A sequence lasts about seven minutes, then will start again if smoke and temperature trigger it, or I set it going through my phone app.
+The example installation is set up to spray a sequence of a minute each, heavy sprinkler, then mist line, then next heavy sprinkler, then next mist line, working around the house.
+It was checked it out on a high fire danger day with strong hot winds and everything around the house looked flooded.
+A sequence lasts about seven minutes, then will start again if smoke and temperature trigger it, or if set going through the phone app.
 Doing Community Fireguard work for Tasmanian Fire Service some years ago, I took the opportunity to ask people about their experiences in the 1967 fires – still considered one of the worst ever – and later fires.
 Three observations stuck with me: “The winds were 100 miles an hour, the temperature 100 degrees [F], and the dams were all empty!”
 (Ted Domeney. talking about 1967.)
 “I watched the embers flying across the Channel and saw the fires start up on Bruny Island.
 There were fireballs, burning balls of gas, blowing over the water.”
 (Colin Glanville, talking about 1967.)
 “The big gum outside the house had burnt and the heat had cracked the upstairs window.
 Sparks blew in and a chair was smouldering.
 Luckily we got back just in time.”
 (Ridgeway resident, talking about 1998).
 Ideally, your house, and windows, should be cool and wet enough to survive.
 Bushfires can be extreme, and quirky.

 Now look again.
 Heat travels upwards.
 On the leeward side of the house I have a hill that falls away.
 Unfortunately it has many gums and wattles.
 After a fire front has passed that area may take a while to be set off by embers, but when it gets going it will be very hot, burning hard, uphill, right towards the house.
 Are you exposed?